 crossover cable.
 A type of 10BASE-T cable in which the transmit and receive data pairs are wired so that the transmit pair is terminated at the pin positions used by the receive pair at the opposite end of the cable.
-A crossover cable is used to connect the 10BASE-T port (on an Ethernet controller) to a 10BASE-T port (on a repeater) that does not perform the crossover function.
+A crossover cable is used to connect the 10BASE-T port on a Ethernet controller to a 10BASE-T port (on a repeater) that does not perform the crossover function.